-Metada will hold extra information that you want your record to have: if it belongs to the training or the test dataset, a quick fact about something regarding that specific record...
+Metadata will hold extra information that you want your record to have: if it belongs to the training or the test dataset, a quick fact about something regarding that specific record...
 Feel free to use it as you need!

-5.2.2 Methods
+4.2.2 Methods

+These methods allow you to programmatically work with Rubrix datasets.
 To find more information about these methods, please check out the Client.